brfriedr/Cisco-DNA-Center-Webex-Bot/README.md

 # Webex Bot Script

 The Bot.py script is leveraging the Flask web service [micro-framework](http://flask.pocoo.org/).
 We are using ngrok to be used to tunnel traffic back to your local machine sites.
-When interacting with the Bot we are calling functions in the DNAC.py script make API calls to the Cisco DNA Center you specified in the config file.
+When interacting with the Bot, we are calling functions in the DNAC.py script to make API calls to the Cisco DNA Center you specified in the config file.

 This script is an example of different interactions you could create between your Bot and Cisco DNA Center.